Kiriki-liszt/Sky_Blue_EQ4/README.md

 ### 1. EQ cramp

-The Frequency Response of EQ cramps it's curve near Nyquist.
+The Frequency Response of EQ is cramping near Nyquist, if not treated.

 One way to fix is adding high frequency contents, but it's not good at Phase Response.

-The Other way, is by Oversampling it.
+The other way, is by oversampling it.
-If we oversample internal IIR logic, it'll create Frequency Response at targeted Oversampled Frequency.
+If we oversample internal IIR filter, it'll create Frequency Response at targeted Oversampled Frequency.
 Then EQ Shapes will be fixed, and Phase Response as well.

 <img src="https://github.com/Kiriki-liszt/Sky_Blue_EQ4/assets/107096260/86d167b5-8038-41fe-b4a3-d66b1166faa6"  width="600"/>

-Box tone, x4 Oversampling at 48kHz to 196kHz.
+Box tone, x4 oversampling at 48kHz to 196kHz.

 <img src="https://github.com/Kiriki-liszt/Sky_Blue_EQ4/assets/107096260/e2284855-84f1-40a3-aa0f-a3d18decb353"  width="600"/>